arribada/LoraTracker/README.md

 TODO:
+ - add to the readme for using the new gps tags - paylod, decode codecs.
+ - the smart connect code doesn't handle data from the new gps tags.
+ - check if can deduplicate some code between smart connect and traccar

  - how to deal with backloging when the sender is out of range? backloging in connect might be  possible by providing a date with the alert api call. backlogging in Prometheus is possible, but tricky sending a single update with the lowset data rate setting takes 1-2 minutes so the speed for sending backlogs is not enough. need add an option to increase the speed based on the signal strength.
  - when the gps hasn't changed too much just send 1 to indicate the same position.
  - refactor the metrics to be global for all handlers instead of putting it in the smartConnect handler.
- - check if can deduplicate some code between smart connect and traccar
  - the concetrator hangs sometime so reset it if it doesn't receive any packets in 10mins.